ifa-ifa/Lunar-Tear/docs/Plugins.md

 ## Config

-Place a config file in the mods root directory with the same name as the folder (`modname.ini`).
+If you want you can place a `config.ini` file in the mods root directory.
 You can access them with:

 ```
 int Config_GetString(LT_PluginHandle handle, const char* section, const char* key, const char* default_value, char* out_buffer, uint32_t buffer_size);